Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 All pages feature descriptive headers for each section, letting the viewer know where to "Create" or "Read/View" their data.

-Additionally a sub-heading is provided under each main feature pages "View" section to provide further description/incentive on what the user should do on this page.
+Additionally, a sub-heading is provided under each main feature page "View" section to provide further description/incentive on what the user should do on this page.

 <details><summary>Feature Page Sub Header Example 1</summary><img src="officechampion/static/assets/images/docs/manual_testing/feature_sub1.png" alt="Feature Page Sub Header Example 1"></details>